Development of the urinary system

 Simultaneously, a ureteric bud evaginates from the caudal end of each mesonephric duct, lengthens, and penetrates its corresponding metanephric blastema.
 By week 5, the ureteric bud undergoes a sequence of bifurcations and branching to eventually form the renal pelvis, the major and minor calyces, and the collecting ducts.
 On the other hand, the metanephric blastema is what forms the Bowman’s capsule, the proximal convoluted tubules, the loops of Henle, and the distal convoluted tubules.
 In other words, the ureteric bud and the metanephric blastema respectively form the excretory portions and collecting portions of the permanent kidneys, a process that takes place over a period of ten weeks.

-Relocation of Kidneys
+Relocation of the kidneys

 During week 6 to week 9, the metanephric kidneys relocate themselves by following a path on both sides of the dorsal aorta.
 This relocation process is characterized by three mechanisms that occur concurrently: ascension, medial rotation, and revascularization.
 First, the kidneys ascend from the sacral to the lumbar region.
 Second, the hilum of each kidney – initially facing ventrally – rotates medially to face the dorsal aorta.
 Third, the ascending and medially rotating kidney is progressively revascularized by a series of arterial sprouts from the dorsal aorta: a permanent renal artery is formed in the lumbar region for each kidney, whereas the original renal arteries in the sacral region and the subsequent ones degenerate.